ShannonDailey/PSY304_stats_demo/README.md

-# PSY304_stats_demo
+# PSY304 Child Observation statistics demonstration

-Code and data for PSY304 Child Observation statistics demonstration
+Code and data for in-class demonstration and handout for Results section homework assignment